 In addition to her small business development work, Christina was a credit analyst for Capital One, implemented anti-poverty strategies for a community development credit union and coordinated community outreach for a domestic violence shelter.

 When you stop by, make sure you ask Christina about her latest knitting project or her new favorite beer!

 Eleanor Graham, Data Specialist

 Eleanor is a transplant to both the Shenandoah Valley and the land of non-profit community development.
 Originally from Minneapolis, MN, Eleanor grew up amidst artists and activists which showed her how creative ideas and actions can transform a community for the better.
 Eleanor went on to study music, which honed her attention to detail, tenacity, and collaboration skills — all of which have come in quite handy here at the Staunton Fund.

-These days Eleanor spends most of her working hours on the VIDA program and on helping our institutional data shine.
+These days Eleanor spends most of her working hours with our loan clients, the Invest Local Project, and on helping our institutional data shine.
 When Eleanor is not at SCCF, you might find her enjoying time with her family or contributing to one of Carmel‘s Teacup Cabarets.

 Carmel Clavin, Operations Coordinator

 As the Business Support Coordinator and steward of the Taste Local program, Nick is determined to support both traditional and food-related businesses in getting their feet off of the ground and contribute to the rich economic landscape that has emerged in Staunton and the surrounding area.